LukasFuchs/GeoModBox.jl/docs/src/man/examples/PoissonVariablek.md

 # ----------------------------------------------------------------------- #
 ```

-Now, one needs the set up the grid and its coordinates.
+Next, define the grid and its coordinates.

 ```Julia
 # Numerische Parameter -------------------------------------------------- #